Gallbladder Cancer

 Gallbladder cancer is more common in older adults and women.
 It is also more common in people from South America, parts of Asia, and Eastern Europe.
 Other things that may raise the risk are:

-- Infections, such as typhoid fever, salmonella, or H. Pylori
+• Infections, such as typhoid fever, and salmonella

 SymptomsandDiagnosis